CloudBoltSoftware/cloudbolt-forge/ui_extensions/README.md

 # UI Extensions
-*A new feature coming soon to an early alpha release of CloudBolt 6.1.*
+*A new framework in CloudBolt 6.1-alpha2 and better

 An extension is a Python package structured like this: